Viruses and Ransomware

 Think You’ve Activated Ransomware or a Virus?

-Shut down your computer immediately, and call the Help Desk at 516.877.3340
+Shut down your computer immediately, and call the Help Desk at 516.877.3340.

 How Serious Can This Be?

 Adelphi faculty, staff and students have also been victims of such attacks.
-Unfortunately, these type of malware may also infect any USB External or network shared drive you have access to and encrypt the entire department’s data files that are present on shared drives and online file storage/sharing services.
+Unfortunately, these types of malware may also infect any USB External or network shared drive you have access to and encrypt the entire department’s data files that are present on shared drives and online file storage/sharing services.

 Examples of Ransomware Attacks